 - send 4,768 messages to Biram in prison.

-After 18 months of imprisonment, these two anti-slavery activists were freed from captivity in May 2016 on their second appeal.
-Unfortunately, less than a month later, while Biram was in the U.S. receiving the U.S. TIP Report Hero Award for their work, thirteen other Mauritanian anti-slavery activists were imprisoned.
-Eleven have been released to date.
+Abeid and Bilal were freed from captivity in May 2016 after 18 months behind bars on their second appeal.
+Unfortunately, less than a month later, while Abeid was in the U.S. receiving the U.S. TIP Report Hero Award for their work, thirteen other Mauritanian anti-slavery activists were imprisoned.